 Each coloured shape in the graph represents a platform.
 Horizontal axis is time.
 The vertical axis represents the number of games released.
 So the height of a shape on a given point in time indicates the number of games released for that platform that year.
 The total height of the graph on a given point in time shows the total releases that year.

+All data taken from MobyGames.
 Of course the graph is only as complete as our database is.